-Bacon jam is the dark and moody cousin of bright, cheery fruit jams.
-Slather bacon jam on burgers, crackers, toast, sandwiches, over maple ice cream, or use it the the surprise dessert recipe that I’ll be posting soon.
+Bacon jam is the dark and moody cousin of bright, cheery jams like my 10-minute cranberry jam.
+Slather bacon jam on burgers, crackers, toast, sandwiches, or serve over maple ice cream.
+Yes, it is just that good.

-There are many bacon jam recipes online and most follow the same formula.
-Cook the bacon, cook some onions in bacon grease, add some liquid and something sweet – typically coffee, water, vinegar, and maple syrup – simmer on low heat for hours, and blend or food process a little bit.
+The formula for most bacon jam recipes is the same: cook the bacon, add onions to the bacon grease, add some liquid with acidity and something sweet – typically coffee, water, vinegar, and maple syrup – and simmer on low heat for hours.
+When that’s done, the mixture of ingredients is blended or food processed until it reaches a spreadable consistency.

 Products Related to Chocolate Bourbon Bacon Jam